Singular announces initial partners for iOS 14 SKAdNetwork marketing measurement

 What this announcement means for marketers

 Advertisers need to be able to run campaigns with the peace of mind that third-party measurement brings, knowing they’ll get reliable, accurate data that will help them grow their businesses.
-Singular is the first mobile measurement partner to launch an SKAdNetwork measurement solution with broad industry support.
+Singular is the first mobile measurement partner (MMP) to launch an SKAdNetwork measurement solution with broad industry support.
 That means that Singular clients can start performing parallel tests of SKAdNetwork campaigns side-by-side with IDFA-based measurement when possible, which is critical to ensure a smooth transition during this massive change.

 And they’re able to do so knowing that the aggregated data they’ll get is completely privacy-safe.